p4lang/p4c/backends/ubpf/README.md

 `clang -O2 -target bpf -c out.c -o /tmp/out.o`

 The output file (`out.o`) can be injected to the uBPF VM.

+### Known limitations

+* The modification of wide packet's fields has not been tested extensively.
+Hence, it can not work properly.

 ### Contact